 Add to all this that each time you put back on weight, you are only adding fat.
 That means that the next time you diet, you have to work even harder to lose weight, because you have more fat to lose, and less muscle (metabolism) to help.

 This causes a vicious cycle that eventually ends in your weight loss efforts getting stuck.

 And then come the hormone changes

-Around the age of 50, both men AND women start experiencing hormone changes.
+Around the age of 50, both women and men start experiencing hormone changes.
 Women have more symptoms as they go through menopause, but men also have a change in hormone levels.

-This can be a tough time for a lot of people…but again, I want you to appreciate that the impact this time in your life has is directly related to what you have been doing over the last 30 years.
+This can be a tough time for a lot of people…but again, I want you to appreciate that the degree of challenge is directly related to what you had been doing over the previous 30 years.

-What can you do about all of this?
-And if you are already going though these hormone changes and having a rough time, is there any hope?
+So what can you do about all of this?
+And if you are already going through these hormone changes and are having a rough time, is there any hope?

 1) Start strength training.
 Women especially need this because over the years, with diet after diet, women have a tendency to really diminish their muscle mass.
 I am not talking big bulky muscles…I mean lean, defined muscles.

 By introducing a consistent strength training program, you can start rebuilding some of your lost muscle and boost your metabolism.

 But strength training is not just about weight loss or muscle gain.
 It is also a key step in preventing osteoporosis, which is a real danger for women as they age.